cjdbarlow/bedside-notebook/anaesthesia/paeds/pyloric.md

 	* Additional:
 		* Dead space is minimal
 		* Resistance mitigated by use of pressure-support or controlled ventilation
 * Paracetamol and local anaesthetic usually adequate for analgesia
+**Avoid opioids**; they will not breathe and don't need it anyway.

 ###Surgical Stages
 Approach may be:
 * Open
 	* RUQ
 	* Periumbilical
-* 3x laparascopic ports
+* 3x laparoscopic ports

 ##Postoperative